 This is extraordinary time in our history.
-Being in an experience of historic global events of COVID and a revolution for Justice and Equality for Black Lives brings us into a new reality.
+Being in the center of historic global events such as COVID and a revolution for Justice and Equality for Black Lives brings us into a new reality.
 We have been given time for reflection and reconnection to life priorities and values as we stayed home, and it has become clear not everyone is safe or feels safe in their home or community.
-The revolution, led by Black Lives Matter and leaders of the Black community, has highlighted the need for understanding, learning, and being part of creating a future of equality, restorative equity, access and meeting the common desire for safety for ourselves, others, friends and family.
+This monumental revolution has highlighted the need for understanding, learning, and being part of creating a future of equality, restorative equity, access and meeting the common desire of safety for ourselves, friends, and family.
 LEAF advocates for equity.
 LEAF is committed to creating diverse and equitable events and programs.

-We walk this journey with open eyes and LOVE.
+We walk this journey with eyes wide open.

 In addition, we believe having Equity Guiding Principles is essential to LEAF’s Equity journey.
 This is a continuous journey of growth, reflection and recalibration to shift to be a positive PART of creating more equity and access in our community.